graphhopper/graphhopper/docs/android/android-studio-setup.md

 Get the [./index.md](GraphHopper sources and demo) before you proceed.

-## Download Android Studio
+## Setup

 [Download](http://developer.android.com/sdk/index.html) and start android studio

-## Open Existing Android Project

-1. Open existing project and then open 'android' not the parent 'graphhopper'
+Open existing Android studio project and then open 'graphhopper/android' not the parent 'graphhopper'

 ![Open Existing](./images/android-studio-open-existing.png)

-2. Import project from Gradle

-Make sure the path points to graphhopper/android
+Import project from Gradle, but make sure the 'Gradle project' points to graphhopper/android

 ![Import project from Gradle](./images/android-studio-import-project-from-gradle.png)